TBooker/Estimate_simulation_from_troughs/README.md

-# Estimate_simulation_from_troughs
+# Estimate selection from troughs
-Exploring methods to estiamte selection from the shapes of troughs
+Exploring methods to estimate selection strength and rate from the shapes of troughs